stelmacm/CSE-701/README.md

 using namespace std;
 ```

-### Reading input and Template
+### Reading input

-Like most regression programs, this program requires data to run!
-To show that this method of regression is most effective we will be simply randomizing the data based on users request.
-The user must input two values that will dictate the size of the matrix.
-This is done by creating a class that reads the file and saves the values.
-In goal of being object oriented, a `class read_matsize` was created to use a constructor that reads the inputted txt file and the appropriate member function `getData()` reads it and stores it as a vector of type double.
+The program begins with reading the text file in the document to create the matrix size in order the generate the date.
+This is done in a class that reads each individual character in the file and stores it as a vector that can be easily accessed.

 ```cpp
 class read_matsize